How we handle personal data you provide us for procurement processes at the Welsh Revenue Authority (WRA).

-Before any contract is let, the personal information provided as part of a tender will be processed with the specific consent of the person whose information is contained in that tender, under GDPR Article 6(1)(a).
+Before any contract is let, the personal information provided as part of a tender will be processed with the specific consent of the person whose information is contained in that tender, under UK GDPR Article 6(1)(a).

 Suppliers will need to complete a consent declaration upon return of a quotation or tender.
 You can change your consent at any time.
 Any personal information covered by your consent will be removed from the information we hold.

-For any contract that’s let, the processing of personal information will be deemed necessary for the performance of that contract, under GDPR Article 6(1)(b).
+For any contract that’s let, the processing of personal information will be deemed necessary for the performance of that contract, under UK GDPR Article 6(1)(b).